This article shares the issues related to finding the unit that best fits the size of your room.

 The below chart is a good reference to see the minimum and maximum BTU of a room.
 As every room is different due to layout, insulation values of the walls, how many windows there are, and which direction the room faces the sun, the minimum and max can paint a picture if the customer is dramatically over or under-sizing.

-Issues of having an oversized PTAC or AC in a room:
+Issues when running an oversized PTAC or AC in a room when cooling:

-- If a PTAC or AC is oversized the first thing we would notice is it would not run in cooling mode for long.
+- The first thing we would notice is it would not run in cooling mode for long.
 If a unit is running for less than 5 minutes on average on a hot day, the unit is most likely oversized.
 If the unit shuts off and on quickly and consistently there are many problems this can create.

 - Energy consumption would be increased.
 The start and stopping of the motors and compressor take up more energy.
 This will make the unit less efficient.